ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 # Introduction
 ## Goals of this project
 This package doesn’t do anything useful.
 It exists only as a vehicle to demonstrate
-*  how to create a Python package that can be uploaded to the [Python Package Index (PyPI)](https://pypi.org/), from which it can then be installed on user systems using the [pip](https://pypi.org/project/pip/) package installer
+*  how to prepare a Python project that can be uploaded to the [Python Package Index (PyPI)](https://pypi.org/) as a release, from which it can then be installed on user systems using the [pip](https://pypi.org/project/pip/) package installer
 *  how static text files (for example, templates, sample data, etc.) can be packaged and then referenced and read from their host package or any other package, even if these files don’t actually reside on the file system (e.g., if they reside in a .zip archive).
 This is relevant because:
     * [“[T]he PyPA recommends that any data files you wish to be accessible at run time be included **inside the package**.”](https://setuptools.pypa.io/en/latest/userguide/datafiles.html#non-package-data-files)
     * [PEP 302](https://peps.python.org/pep-0302/) added hooks to import from .zip files and Python Eggs.
-*  how to install the package in “editable”/“development” mode during development so that you can test the functionalities that access resources in packages—without having to rebuild and reinstall the package after every change.
+*  how to install the project in “editable”/“development” mode during development so that you can test the functionalities that access resources in packages—without having to rebuild and reinstall the package after every change.
 * how to use a `__main__.py` file as an entry point to the package, which will execute when the *package* is invoked on the command line with the `-m` flag.